amd/HPCTrainingDock/README.md

 The above command sequence will clone this repo and then execute the `test_install.sh` script.
 This script calls a the `main_install.sh` which is what you would execute to perform the actual installation on your system.
 The `test_install.sh` sets up a Docker container where you can test the installation of the software before proceeding to deploy it on your actual system by running `main_install.sh`.
 The `test_install.sh` script automatically runs the Docker container after it is built, and you can inspect it as `student`.

-If you are satisfied with the test installation, you can proceed to install the training environment on your actual system, by doing:
+If you are satisfied with the test installation, you can proceed with the actual installation on your systemr by doing:

 ```bash
 git clone --recursive git@github.com:amd/HPCTrainingDock.git && \